Skip to Content

 Overwatering is one of the gardeners’ biggest mistakes when caring for these plants.

-You only need to water them when the soil is completely dried up, which can be fortnightly, depending on the environmental conditions.
+Depending on the environmental conditions, you only need to water them when the soil is completely dried up, which can be fortnightly.
 Snake plants easily suffer from root suffocation whenever the growth medium is saturated, causing root rot that kills the plant.

-Also, read this informative post on Why snake plant is called mother-in-law’s tongue.
+Also, read this informative post on Why the snake plant is called mother-in-law’s tongue.

 Fleshy leaves